kubre/WonderLearning/README.md

 - (26/may 08:45pm) Installment (Month and Year in select option)
 - Delete Installment if admission not added
 - (27/may 06:05pm) Kit Stock Log
-- Installment Screen name ('Fees Installments - Anexture A')
+- (28/may 08:58am) Installment Screen name ('Fees Installments - Annexure A')
-- Declaration form
+- (28/may 08:58am) Declaration form

 ## Dashboard